Open Access Frequently Asked Questions

 Can I get a discount on APC charges?

 The Library subscribes to a small number of Open Access memberships and pre-pay schemes that reduce the cost of APCs.
-For more information see OA Publisher member discounts.
+Examples of publisher schemes where we can offer financial support include: SAGE, Springer, Taylor & Francis, Frontiers.
+Contact firstname.lastname@example.org for more information.

 Does Open Access just refer to journal articles and conference proceedings?